 The method that will work best for you depends on several factors like the area size you’re working with and your starting pH.
 You may need to make several amendments to get your soil as acidic as you want it to be.

 #1- Sphagnum Peat Moss

 Sphagnum peat moss is one of the most popular choices for home gardeners who want more acidic soil.

-The pH of peat moss is usually from 3 to 4.5, which makes it very effective if you want to lower the pH.
+The pH of peat moss is usually from 3 to 4.5, which makes it very effective if you want to lower the pH and acidify the soil.
 It also adds organic matter to your garden and works fairly quickly.

 There are two ways to amend your soil with peat moss.
 You can add it in before planting acid-loving plants like blueberry bushes, or you can add it around existing plants that need to lower the pH.

 To add it before planting, spread out a 2-3” deep layer of peat moss over your planting area.
 Then, work it into the soil to a depth of about 8-12”.
 You want to make sure the peat moss will be as deep as the roots of the plants you’ll be planting.

 This method is the most effective because it almost instantly acidifies your soil and establishes a low pH around the roots of your plants, which is exactly where it needs to be.